Causality violations in realistic simulations of heavy-ion collisions

-\underline{\textit{Modeling:}} We have specifically chosen the VISHNU and MUSIC frameworks because they both are open-source, incorporate a fully initialized energy-momentum tensor $T^{\mu\nu}$, have constrained their parameters through a Bayesian analysis \cite{Paquet:2017mny,Moreland:2018gsh, Bernhard:2019bmu}, and have been extensively compared to experimental data.
-An alternative approach also exists that only initializes the energy density profiles \cite{Alba:2017hhe,Niemi:2015qia}, which has produced relatively equivalent results to experimental data except for a handful of observables such as momentum-flow correlations \cite{NunesdaSilva:2020bfs,Schenke:2020uqq,Giacalone:2020dln,Giacalone:2020byk,ATLAS:2021kty}.
-It has previously been shown that T$_{\rm R}$ENTo and IP-Glasma have fairly comparable results in terms of energy density eccentricities \cite{Moreland:2014oya,Bernhard:2016tnd,Giacalone:2017uqx}.
-However, subtle differences remain that are most likely due to the scaling of the initial energy density distribution with the thickness functions \cite{Nagle:2018ybc,Carzon:2020ohg}.
+\underline{\textit{Modeling:}} Both frameworks incorporate a fully initialized energy-momentum tensor $T^{\mu\nu}$ in their initial state, have constrained parameters through a Bayesian analysis \cite{Paquet:2017mny,Moreland:2018gsh, Bernhard:2019bmu}, and have been extensively compared to experimental data.
+An alternative approach also exists that only initializes the energy density profiles \cite{Alba:2017hhe,Niemi:2015qia}, which produces relatively equivalent results to experimental data except for a handful of observables \cite{NunesdaSilva:2020bfs,Schenke:2020uqq,Giacalone:2020dln,Giacalone:2020byk,ATLAS:2021kty}.
+While the T$_{\rm R}$ENTo and IP-Glasma inital state models have comparable energy density eccentricities \cite{Moreland:2014oya,Bernhard:2016tnd,Giacalone:2017uqx}, subtle differences remain that are likely due to the scaling of the initial energy density distribution with the thickness functions \cite{Nagle:2018ybc,Carzon:2020ohg}.
+Our simulations are performed at zero baryon chemical potential.

-For the VISHNU framework, we adopt the Bayesian tune to p+Pb and Pb+Pb data at the LHC \cite{Moreland:2018gsh, Bernhard:2019bmu}.
-This combines initial conditions generated from T$_{\rm R}$ENTo \cite{Moreland:2014oya} with a conformal, pre-hydrodynamic free-streaming phase \cite{Broniowski:2008qk, Liu:2015nwa}, a boost-invariant hydrodynamic phase \cite{Song:2007ux, Shen:2014vra}, and finally a post-hydrodynamic rescattering phase implemented with UrQMD \cite{Bass:1998ca, Bleicher:1999xi}.
-For the hydrodynamic transport coefficients, we use the maximum-likelihood parameters presented in \cite{Bernhard:2019bmu}.
-A single, central Pb+Pb event at $\sqrt{s_{NN}} = 2.76A$ TeV is generated and the random seed is set to 1 in order to ensure reproducibility of our results.
-The freeze-out criterion is imposed automatically at an energy density of $e_{FO} \approx 0.265$ GeV/fm$^3$.
+In the TFV framework, we adopt the Bayesian tune to LHC p+Pb and Pb+Pb data \cite{Moreland:2018gsh, Bernhard:2019bmu} which combines T$_{\rm R}$ENTo initial conditions \cite{Moreland:2014oya} with a conformal, pre-hydrodynamic free-streaming phase \cite{Broniowski:2008qk, Liu:2015nwa}, a boost-invariant hydrodynamic phase \cite{Song:2007ux, Shen:2014vra}, and a hadronic afterburner UrQMD \cite{Bass:1998ca, Bleicher:1999xi}.
+We use the maximum-likelihood parameters \cite{Bernhard:2019bmu} for the transport coefficients.
+A single, $\sqrt{s_{NN}} = 2.76$ TeV central Pb+Pb event is generated and the random seed is set to 1 to ensure reproducibility of our results.
+The energy density freeze-out criterion is imposed at $\varepsilon_{FO} \approx 0.265$ GeV/fm$^3$.